pombredanne/bfi/implementation.md

 We still have to process the entire datastructure but at least 124 of the 128 rows can be skipped without checking.
 As the number of criteria increases as does the number of rows that need to be checked per page, up to a worst case similar to version 1.

-Inplace updating and deletion of items is straight forward as well as insertion with no need to rebalance.
+In-place updating and deletion of items is straight forward as well as insertion with no need to rebalance.

 ## Implementation

-This is currently **VERY BAD C** - I need someone to help me clean it up!
+This is currently C that compiles to a static library and some python bindings for it.
+I am not a C programer so there are probably many bugs and errors so I need some help to clean it up.